jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘ – or next day, maybe,’ the Footman continued in the same tone, exactly as if nothing had happened.
 ‘How am I to get in?’ asked Alice again, in a louder tone.
-‘Areyou to get in at all?’ said the Footman, ‘That’s the first question, you know.’
+‘Are you to get in at all?’ said the Footman, ‘That’s the first question, you know.’
 It was, no doubt; only Alice did not like to be told so.
 ‘It’s really dreadful,’ she muttered to herself, ‘the way all the creatures argue.
 It’s enough to drive one